Our Team

 How did your military experience shape you to be the person you are today?

-Which one of IAVA’s policy priorities for you believe is the most pressing?
+Which one of IAVA’s policy priorities do you believe is the most pressing?
 Why?

-• I believe burn pits and toxic exposure is the most pressing issue, and in many ways is linked with modernizing the VA.
-Toxic exposure is far from a new issue for the military and it’s frankly unacceptable how long it has taken for exposure issues to be recognized, from agent orange to burn pits and beyond.
+I believe burn pits and toxic exposure is the most pressing issue, and in many ways, it is linked with modernizing the VA.
+Toxic exposure is far from a new issue for the military, and it’s frankly unacceptable how long it has taken for exposure issues to be recognized, from Agent Orange to burn pits and beyond.
 Veterans are living with — or dying from — exposures that were entirely predictable and avoidable.
 Service should not come with an almost universal expectation of a reduced quality of life or significantly shortened lifespan.

 Which one of IAVA’s policy priorities do you have the strongest personal connection to?
 Why?